So, your dating life isn’t going the way you expected. How do I know?

 What causes you to go from “hot” to “not” in two or three dates flat?

-But this pattern goes a bit deeper than that and speaks to the character of the person perpetuating it.
+But this pattern goes deeper than that and speaks to the character of the person perpetuating it.
 Why?
 Because when someone is head over heels for someone else right from the start, it’s without merit: simply, they don’t know the other person well enough to be in love with them.

 It can be hard to dodge this, even if you see it coming: after all, you might not want to.
 It feels great to be adored and loved and flattered.
 Though turning away isn’t easy, it is necessary.